 Scholars will leave campus for a variety of activities.
 Some courses plan field trips to local establishments that reinforce what they are learning in class.
 Social time field trips vary from year to year but have included trips to see a local baseball game (Greenville Drive – Boston Red Sox minor league), area parks, and other recreational and cultural attractions.
 The expenses for the trips are included in the cost of the program and students will only need money for personal expenses.

-Summer Scholars reside in a single-sex residence hall.
+Summer Scholars reside in a single-gender residence hall.
 The residence halls are air-conditioned.
-Refrigerators are not provided in individual dorm rooms.
+Refrigerators are not provided in individual dorm rooms unless deemed medically necessary.
 Scholars access their room by using a key.
 Each hall and/or outer door is card access protected, which each counselor will have access to.
 Scholars are asked to lock their door when leaving the room and when sleeping.
 Clemson University and Summer Scholars do not assume responsibility for any items lost or stolen.
 Scholars and parents/guardians will be asked to read and sign the “Housing Release of Liability” form before arriving.
-Scholars will enjoy most meals on campus at the Harcombe Dining Hall.
+Scholars will enjoy most meals on campus at the Dining Hall.
 During field trips, students enjoy boxed lunches from the dining hall or catered meals off campus.
 Students are encouraged to eat three meals a day, as they will be kept very busy.
 All special requests that address dietary concerns should be noted on the application.

-Residence hall groups are assigned according to sex and age.
+Residence hall groups are assigned according to gender and age.
 If you have someone with which you want to room, please make this request on the Online Enrollment Form, but please know roommates are not guaranteed.

 The Summer Scholars program is recommended for responsible middle and high school students that want to learn more about life in a college setting.
 While we recognize that this age student is not a college freshman, we do expect students to exhibit self-control and portray excellent character.
 The scholar and parent/guardian will be required to read and sign the “Code of Conduct” and the “Discipline” policy forms (which outline behavior standards) before arriving on campus.
 Scholars who continue to display problem behavior will be asked to withdraw from the program without a refund.
 No student will be allowed to leave the campus without the permission of their parent/guardian and the Director of Summer Scholars.
 Visitation by parents and friends is discouraged.
 Scholars may drive a car to campus but will not be allowed use of their personal vehicle until end-of-camp departure.